 Little did they know what they were getting themselves into.

-On the Red Rock Nissan Grand Junction web site, they spotted a used 2016 Ford Explorer a few years newer than their pickup that was listed for sale at $17,000.
-They thought they could just swing the purchase if they could keep their monthly payments at about the same amount as they had been paying on their existing vehicle loan.
+On the Red Rock Nissan Grand Junction web site, they spotted a used 2016 Ford Explorer a few years newer than their pickup, that was listed for sale at $17,000.
+They thought they could just swing the purchase if they could keep their monthly payments at about the same amount they had been paying on their existing vehicle loan.

 The couple had already had a previous run-in at Red Rock Nissan, so they thought they were well prepared for how the dealership operates, and could deal with it.